wheat-eco/wheat-eco/README.md

 ## 1. Executive Summary

 WheatChain (SWHIT) is a revolutionary blockchain-based platform designed to redefine the concept of long-term value storage in the digital age.
-Inspired by the timeless practice of storing wheat for future generations, Wheat-Sol aims to create a digital asset that starts with a modest valuation but has the potential to surpass even Bitcoin in long-term value and utility.
+Inspired by the timeless practice of storing wheat for future generations, WheatChain aims to create a digital asset that starts with a modest valuation but has the potential to surpass even Bitcoin in long-term value and utility.

 Key highlights:
 - SWHIT token as a digital representation of stored value, inspired by wheat storage